 Benefits for Product

-Your win/loss analysis can help drive product decisions and investments.
-It is important to know what works, what doesn’t work, what your product is missing, and what makes your customers happy.
-This can help your product team build out new product features and direct product development.
+Your win-loss analysis can help drive product decisions and investments.
+It is important to know what works, what doesn’t, what your product is missing, and what makes your customers happy.
+This information can help your product team develop new features and direct product development.

-Although a win/loss analysis is time-consuming, it also generates valuable data.
-Not only will this help improve your sales process to increase competitive win rates, but it will reveal new ways to develop your marketing and product strategies to grow your business overall.
+Although a win-loss analysis is time-consuming, it also generates valuable data.
+This data will help improve your sales process and increase competitive win rates.
+It will also reveal new ways to develop your marketing and product strategies and grow your business overall.

 Author